jennifertakagi/jennifertakagi/README.md

 </p>

-### Vulcan salute, I'm Jennifer & I'm a Software Developer based in Brazil :alien:
+### Vulcan salute, I'm Jennifer & I'm a brazilian Software Developer based in Madrid :es:

 #### I'm always interesting on learn something new :coffee::computer:
 Currently, I'm learning about the following topics: